David-OConnor/pyflow/README.md

 When building and deploying packages, a set of other, redudant files are traditionally used: `setup.py`, `setup.cfg`, and `MANIFEST.in`

-## Why add another Python dependency manager?
-`Pipenv` and `Poetry` both address this problem.
-Some reasons why this tool is different:

-- It keeps dependencies in the project directory, in `__pypackages__`, and doesn't modify files outside the project directory.

-- It doesn't use Pip.

-- Its dependency resolution and locking is faster due to using a cached database of dependencies, vice downloading and checking each package, or relying on the incomplete data available on the `pypi warehouse`.

-- Multiple versions of a dependency can be installed, allowing resolution of conflicting sub-dependencies.

-- By not requiring Python to install or run, it remains intallation-agnostic.
-This is especially important on Linux, where there may be several versions of Python installed, with different versions and access levels.
-This avoids complications, especially for new users.
-It's common for Python-based CLI tools to not run properly when installed from `pip` due to the `PATH` not being configured in the expected way.
-Rust is both a natural choice for making a standalone CLI app, and an example of well-designed dependency management.

-- If multiple Python installations are found, it allows the user to select the desired one to set up the environment with.

-`Conda` addresses this as well, but focuses on maintining a separate repository of binaries from `PyPi`.

 ## Not-yet-implemented